wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/5-exercise-test-workbench.md

-In this exercise, you'll work with the two different versions of the SharePoint Workbench: the local & hosted workbench, as well as the different modes of the built-in gulp serve task.
+In this exercise, you'll work with the two different versions of the SharePoint Workbench: the local and hosted workbench, as well as the different modes of the built-in gulp serve task.

 Open **Visual Studio Code** and then open the SharePoint Framework web part project you created in the previous exercise.